Making multigraphs simple by a sequence of double edge swaps: Acknowledgement

 \section{Acknowledgement}

-I am very grateful to the anonymous referees.
-One of them suggested an approach that led to the proof of Theorem~\ref{th:loopfreeconjecture} (which was a conjecture in an earlier version of the paper).
+I want to thank Svante Janson for posing the question that initiated this research and for pointing out errors in an earlier version of the paper.
+I am also very grateful to the anonymous referees, one of which suggested an approach that led to the proof of Conjecture~\ref{co:loopy}.

 This work was mostly conducted while the author was a researcher as Uppsala University.
 It was supported by the Knut and Alice Wallenberg Foundation.